ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/breast_cancer_with_stage0/cancer_model.rst

 **Crude prevalence ratios**

 GBD does not give us any information on the prevalence or incidence of DCIS or LCIS.
-Hence we need to infer using data from another population, namely from MarketScan outpatient data from 2016 to 2017 in USA for age 15-65 only.
+Hence we need to infer using data from another population, namely from MarketScan outpatient data from 2016 to 2017 in USA for age 15 plus.
 From MarketScane, we obtain the a non-age specific ratio of DCIS prevalence and breast cancer prevalence among those tested.
 Applying this ratio to the prevalence of breast cancer in our population gives us an estimate of the prevalence of DCIS or LCIS in our population.

 **DCIS**